nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

      module.yml must be put into `mcux` folder.
 It records the relative path of CMakeLists.txt and Kconfig file.
 Note that the base path is the path form EXTRA_MCUX_MODULES.
 For example:

      ```yaml
+     name: zcbor #optional, must be set only if module folder name is different with module name
      build:
        # if the base path is ~/zcbor
        cmake: mcux/.             #full path ~/zcobr/mcux/CMakeLists.txt
        kconfig: mcux/Kconfig     #full path ~/zcobr/mcux/Kconfig
+       depends:                 # optional, dependent module will be included into the build system and be processed before current module.
+         - <module>
      ```

    - Kconfig